Doing gender: Summary

 Gender is described as 'omnirelevant,' as it is apparent and relevant in almost every interaction.
 In their article, West and Zimmerman use examples such as bathrooms, sports, coupling, conversations, professions, and the division of labor to illustrate the ways in which gender is prevalent in many taken for granted activities.
 This description of gender's interactive nature is supported by Joshua and Kristin Smith (2016) where they explore what factors impact the process of "doing gender".
 West and Zimmerman employ the example of a professional woman in a male-dominated field, through which it becomes apparent that the woman will have to make decisions as to whether or not she should engage in "unfeminine" behavior that would otherwise be an integral part of her identity.

+Notably, they cite the anti-trans Janice Raymond as their sole reference on transsexuality (p.
+145).

 Another component of this theory is gendered assessment of behavior.
 In the above example, the woman is engaging in behavior that will be assessed as either masculine or feminine by her co-workers.
 According to West and Zimmerman, this woman will be evaluated based on how her actions compare to accountability standards of the sex category she belongs to.
 Deviations from these expectations do not have an immediate effect on the accountability structure itself.
 Instead, failures to meet these standards are attributed to the individual rather than to the rigidity of recognized categories.
 With this theory, West and Zimmerman stress the importance of social interaction in maintaining the gender structure.
 Because individuals "do" and assess gender in interaction, gender is visible in a wide variety of activities such as conversation.